 From front-line caseworker to senior vice president

-This interview kicks off Maximus Impact 2020, a yearlong series of profiles and articles to introduce some of our best and brightest leaders — individuals who are making tremendous impacts in the government sectors we serve.
+This interview kicks off Making an Impact, a yearlong series of profiles and articles to introduce some of our best and brightest leaders — individuals who are making tremendous impacts in the government sectors we serve.

 Kelly Blaschke Treharne, Senior Vice President, Workforce Services

 Kelly oversees a diverse portfolio that delivers workforce and tax credit and employer services to clients across the United States.
 (Check out her professional bio here.)

 We sat down with her to learn more about her approaches to leadership, helping government programs get better results, and building strong teams that deliver outstanding outcomes.

 How did you get started in your career?

 My first career choice was anthropology and architecture — but I was informed rather abruptly that those kinds of jobs weren't suited for women.
 I grew up in an environment that didn't value higher education for women, and I had to fight to go to college.
 It wasn't easy, but I was the first woman in my family to get a college degree.
 That experience has profoundly influenced me, and throughout my career, I have been committed to finding ways to empower people.
 I am big on helping people to face and tackle whatever is holding them back.